 Health Disorders in Breast and Ovarian Cancer

-Breast cancer is a malignant tumor that starts in the cells of the breast.
+Breast cancer is a malignant tumour that starts in the cells of the breast.
 The disease occurs almost entirely in women, but men can get it, too.
 The term “ovarian cancer” includes several different types of cancer that all arise from cells of the ovary.
 Both these diseases are major women’s health issues in urbanized areas.
 According to the National Cancer Institute, certain types of breast and ovarian cancer are highly genetic.
 These gene mutations pass from parent to child and frequently affect multiple generations of a family.
 They account for up to 25% of genetic breast cancers and 15% of ovarian cancer cases.

 Breast and ovarian cancer are treated according to the stage and type of cancer, and treatments often involve surgery, chemotherapy, hormone therapy, and radiation.
 Some women choose to be screened for the genetic mutations and have their breasts and ovaries removed as a preventative measure.